Universal factorization spaces and algebras: Introduction

-This strategy is employed for example by Kapranov and Vasserot in \cite{KV}, where they claim that the computation of the chiral de Rham complex can be reduced to the case of the curve $\BBA^1$.
-It turns out that the exposition in \cite{KV} implicitly uses an incorrect definition of a universal factorization space, and relies on the existence of maps which are in general undefined except on an open neighbourhood of the diagonal; however as we will see in section \ref{sec: examples}, if the correct definition as presented in this paper is used, the domain of definition of these maps is large enough to imply that the factorization space in question is universal, and consequently that the computations over $\BBA^1$ do indeed suffice.
+\begin{thm*}[Theorem \ref{thm: weak factorization spaces are factorization spaces}, Theorem \ref{thm: weak factorization algebras}] The forgetful functor from the category of factorization spaces over $X$ to the category of weak factorization spaces over $X$ is an equivalence of categories.

+Similarly, the functor from the category of factorization algebras over $X$ to the category of weak factorization algebras over $X$ is an equivalence of categories. \end{thm*}

+It turns out to be much easier to define the pullback of a weak factorization space or algebra than that of an ordinary one, but this equivalence allows us to extend the definition.
+With these definitions in hand, we can introduce universal factorization spaces and factorization algebras; we can furthermore check that our definition is compatible with the more familiar notion of a universal chiral algebra.

 The structure of the paper is as follows.
-We begin by recalling the definitions of factorization spaces and algebras, and chiral algebras, and fixing notation that will be used in the rest of the paper.
+We begin in section \ref{sec: background} by recalling the definitions of factorization spaces and algebras, and chiral algebras, and fixing notation that will be used in the rest of the paper.
 In section \ref{sec: preliminary definition} we propose a na\"ive definition of the pullback of a factorization space, which is the definition that was used implicitly in e.g. \cite{KV}.
 We explain why it is not a good definition, to understand why the definition we will eventually work with needs to be more subtle.

-In section \ref{sec: weak factorization spaces}, we will introduce the notion of a \emph{weak} factorization space or algebra, and show that the categories of weak and ordinary (non-weak) factorization spaces (resp. algebras) over a fixed variety $X$ are equivalent.
+In section \ref{sec: weak factorization spaces}, we will introduce the notion of a \emph{weak} factorization space or algebra, and show that the categories of weak and ordinary (non-weak) factorization spaces over a fixed variety $X$ are equivalent.
+In section \ref{sec: weak factorization algebras} we extend these definitions and arguments to the case of weak factorization algebras.
 We will see in section \ref{sec: pullback of factorization spaces} that it is straightforward to define the pullback of a weak factorization space or algebra along an \'etale morphism.
 This allows us to define the pullback of a factorization space (or algebra) by viewing it as a weak factorization space (or algebra, respectively), and applying the pullback functor in that category.